Assessment of Spatio-Temporal Predictors in the Presence of Missing and Heterogeneous Data: AZ-analysis of residuals

-evaluated on $\vs_{t,v}$ constructed from the $k$-hop neighbors of $v_t$, for some positive $k$; see Figure~\ref{fig:subset-spacetime}.
-Statistic $c_\lambda(t,v)$ is local in the space-time and accounts for the correlation around $(t,v)$.
-For relatively small $k$, subgraphs $\vs_{t,v}$ contain only few edges, making the associated scores $c_\lambda(t,v)$ noisy.
-Therefore, other than increasing $k$, we suggest to apply some smoothing filter to $\{c_\lambda(t,v), v\in V, t=1,\dots,T\}$ interpreted as signal of graph $\vg^*$.
+as the correlation score evaluated on subgraph $\vs_{t,v}$ constructed from the neighbors of $v_t$; see the bottom part of Figure~\ref{fig:subset-spacetime}.
+Correlation score $c_\lambda(t,v)$ is local in the space-time and accounts for the correlation around $(t,v)$.